Archives & Historical Collections

-NOTE: ORDERS FOR PRINTS FROM THE BAUMAN COLLECTION ARE CURRENTLY AVERAGING 5-6 WEEKS FROM THE TIME WE RECEIVE THE ORDER FORM AND PAYMENT TO THE TIME WE MAIL IT TO YOU.
-PLEASE SUBMIT ORDERS YOU WANT FOR CHRISTMAS NO LATER THAN NOVEMBER 15, 2021.
+NOTE: REFERENCE REQUESTS ARE CURRENLTY TAKING US ABOUT TWO WEEKS TO COMPLETE.
+ORDERS FOR PRINTS FROM THE BAUMAN COLLECTION ARE CURRENTLY AVERAGING 5-6 WEEKS FROM THE TIME WE RECEIVE THE ORDER FORM AND PAYMENT TO THE TIME WE MAIL IT TO YOU.

 In addition to housing the College Archives, the department is also home to several unique and nationally significant historical collections including:

 Stanley A. Bauman Collection